HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## 2c.
 Should they change geographical sourcing decisions?

 The impact of country of origin on price is relatively small.
-However, there are countries with slightly negative effects, like Cuba (-29.11) and Sweden (-1.35).
-Whereas, some countries have slightly positive effects, like India (+11.22), Italy (+19.39), and the Ntherlands (+16.59).
+However, there are countries with slightly negative effects compared to Brazil, like Cuba (-29.11) and Sweden (-1.35).
+Whereas, some countries have slightly positive effects compared to Brazil, like India (+11.22), Italy (+19.39), and the Ntherlands (+16.59).
 Targeting regions with positive coefficients may yield better returns, however this is not a priority.

 ## 2d.
 How should they plan for distribution in future?